Embed the Reporting Hub in Your App

 The biggest challenge with embedding the Reporting Hub in an iframe is authentication.
 Most authentication providers, like Microsoft and Google, will block their login pages from loading in an iframe, which means that your end users won't be able to log in to the embedded Reporting Hub.

-You need to have an Enterprise or Commercial license to embed the Reporting Hub in an iframe.
+You need an Enterprise or Commercial license to embed the Reporting Hub in an iframe.

 Use the Reporting Hub as your OpenID Connect server